u23591936/u23591936/README.md

 ## Previous Projects

-- I was involved in creating a [NoSQL database system DeeBee](https://github.com/COS301-SE-2025/MP11) as my Mini-project this year.
+- I was involved in creating a NoSQL database system DeeBee as my Mini-project this year.
+Implemented the REST API.
+(Private archive)
+- Built [a city simulation](https://github.com/COS214-Project-2024/Git-Gud) exploring design patterns using just a terminal CLI.

 ## 🌐 Socials: